UhuruSoftware/openshift.net/documentation/Origin-Server Changes.md

 ## Creating Gears

 Based on what type of cartridge will be placed in a gear, an appropriate node is selected (using the Platform attribute of the cartridge).
 The desired changes to origin should be similar to what we have implemented in the PoC, as described below (we will have to use the new 'Platform' attribute instead of looking for a 'windows' category).
+The entity that is currently (in the PoC) tied to the Platform attribute is the 'GroupInstance'.
+Even though group instances can contain multiple gears, no group instance will be able to contain gears with different platforms.

 Modified files (in the PoC):